 Choosing a pack

-The Copilot in onboarding will propose a pack based on what you describe.
-You can also pick manually from the Industry pack dropdown in project settings.
+The Copilot in onboarding proposes a pack based on what you describe.
+You can also pick one manually in the Connections tab — choose a pack and apply it.

-If none of the packs fit (you have a hyper-specific use case — debt collection, political polling, tenant screening), you can start from an empty scenario and build it yourself.
+If none of the packs fit (you have a hyper-specific use case), start from the Sales pack or an empty scenario and shape it with the Copilot.
 See Scenarios.

 Updating to a new pack version

-Packs are versioned.
-When we ship an improvement — a better default intercept, a sharper goal description, a new optional plugin — your existing project does not auto-update.
-We do not want to change the behaviour of an agent that is already working for you.
+Packs are versioned, and your project is pinned to the version you applied.
+When we ship an improvement, your existing project does not auto-update — we do not want to change the behaviour of an agent that is already working for you.

 Customising a pack

 The pack you apply is fully editable.
-The Copilot keeps a record of what came from the pack and what came from you — when you ask it to adjust something, it knows whether to update your customisation or to propose an override on the pack default.
+The platform records what came from the pack and what came from you — scenarios and goals carry their origin, so when you ask the Copilot to adjust something, it knows whether it is editing your customisation or overriding a pack default.
+Anything you overrode can be reset back to the pack default in one click.

 The most common customisations:

-• Edit the system prompt to match your brand voice
+- Edit the prompt to match your brand voice